 Garry Neil, M.D. became a director of Celldex in June 2022.
-Since February 2022, Dr. Neil has served as Chief Executive Officer and since August 2022 as Chairman of the Board at Avalo Therapeutics (formerly Cerecor, Inc.), a publicly held biotechnology company.
+Since February 2022, Dr. Neil has served as Chief Executive Officer and since August 2022 as Chairman of the Board at Avalo Therapeutics (NASDAQ: AVTX), a publicly held biotechnology company.
 Prior to that, Dr. Neil was Senior Scientific Adviser and Chief Scientific Officer at Avalo since its February 2020 merger with Aevi Genomic Medicine, Inc., a biotechnology company where Dr. Neil had served as Chief Scientific Officer from September 2013 to February 2020.
 Prior to joining Aevi, Dr. Neil was a Partner at Apple Tree Partners, a life science private equity firm, from September 2012 to September 2013, and held a number of senior positions in the pharmaceutical industry, including most recently Corporate Vice President of Science & Technology at Johnson & Johnson from November 2007 to August 2012.
 Prior to these roles, Dr. Neil served as Group President at Johnson & Johnson Pharmaceutical Research and Development, Vice President of Research & Development at Merck KGaA/EMD Pharmaceuticals, and Vice President of Clinical Research at AstraZeneca and Astra Merck.
 Dr. Neil has served on the board of directors of Arena Pharmaceuticals, Inc. since February 2017 and as its Chair since February 2021.
+From March 2023 to November 2023, he previously served on the board of Zura Bio Limited, a publicly traded biopharmaceutical company.
 From August 2016 to May 2019, he previously served on the board of GTx, Inc., a publicly traded biopharmaceutical company.
 He is a member of the board of the Center for Discovery and Innovation of the Hackensack Meridian Medical School in Hackensack, New Jersey and is the Founding Chairman of TransCelerate Biopharma, Inc., a non-profit pharmaceuticals industry Research & Development consortium, and is a past member of the TransCelerate Board from 2012 to 2019.
-He served on the board of Reagan Udall Foundation for the FDA from 2007 to 2021, the board of Foundation for the National Institutes of Health (NIH) from 2010 to 2012 and on the Science Management Review Board of the NIH from 2010 - 2012.
+He served on the board of Reagan Udall Foundation for the FDA from 2007 to 2021, the board of Foundation for the National Institutes of Health (NIH) from 2010 to 2012 and on the Science Management Review Board of the NIH from 2010 -2012.
 Dr. Neil is also the past Chairman of the Pharmaceutical Research and Manufacturers Association (PhRMA) Science and Regulatory Executive Committee and the PhRMA Foundation Board.
 Dr. Neil holds a B.S. from the University of Saskatchewan and an M.D. from the University of Saskatchewan College of Medicine.
 He completed postdoctoral clinical training in internal medicine and gastroenterology at the University of Toronto.
 Dr. Neil also completed a postdoctoral research fellowship at the Research Institute of Scripps Clinic.